Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Method for the ill-posed cases

-The first neural network will be trained to classify $\{ a_{i} \}$s to different parts.
-It will output a likelihood ranking: the most probable signs of $\{c_i\}$, the second most probable signs of $\{c_i\}$ and so on.
+The first neural network will be trained to classify $\{ a_{i} \}$s to different sectors.
+It will output a likelihood ranking: the most probable signs of $\{c_i\}$, the second most probable signs of $\{c_i\}$, and so on.

-For Hamiltonians in each part ($2^n$ parts in total), we divide our generated data to training set, testing set and validation set, use a neural network to fit the function from $\{ a_{i} \}$ to $\{c_i\}$.
+For Hamiltonians in each sector, we divide our generated data into a training set, testing set, and validation set, use a neural network to fit the function from $\{ a_{i} \}$ to $\{c_i\}$.

-Transfer learning is a machine learning method where the neural network trained in one problem can used as the initial point of a related problem \cite{torrey2010transfer}.
-When two Hamiltonians involve the same operators and the same structure, previous trained weights can be reused to speed up the next training process.
-For example, the weights in a trained neural network for the $(+, +, +)$ part can be used as the initial weights for the $(+, +, -)$ part.
-Transfer learning can save us a lot of time for complex neural networks with many hidden layers..
+Transfer learning is a machine learning method where the neural network trained in one problem can use as the initial point of a related problem \cite{torrey2010transfer}.
+When two Hamiltonians involve the same operators and structure, previously trained weights can be reused to speed up the following training process.
+For example, the weights in a trained neural network for the $(+, +, +)$ sector can be used as the initial weights for the $(+, +, -)$ sector.
+Transfer learning can save us a lot of time for complex neural networks with many hidden layers.

-We now summarize our modified algorithm as follows: given operators $\{A_i\}$ and expectations $\{ a_{i} \}$:
+We now summarize our modified algorithm as follows: given operators $\{A_i\}$ and expectations $\{a_{i}\}$, we want to estimate the parameters $\{c_i\}_{\text{est}}$ under these given conditions.

-\begin{itemize} \item [1)] Sample $\{c_i\}$ with different signs and train the multi-class classification network. \item [2)]Sample $\{c_i\}$ for each sign and train the regression networks, assisted by transfer learning. \item [3)]Input the expectations $\{ a_{i} \}$ to the classification network and output the sign likelihood ranking. \item [4)]Input $\{ a_{i} \}$ to the most probable regression network, verify whether the output Hamiltinian satisfies our requirements.
-If not, try the next probable regression network according to the ranking, etc. \end{itemize}
+\begin{itemize} \item Network preparation \begin{itemize} \item [1)] For each sign sector, we sample a thousand sets of $\{c_i\}$ from the corresponding interval, then calculate the Hamiltonian $H = \sum_i c_{i} A_{i}$, eigenstates $\{\ket{\psi _{n}}\}$, and expectations $\{\bra{\psi _{n}} A_{i}\ket{\psi _{n}} \}$ for each set.
+The total number of data pairs is $2^{p + N-1} \times 1000$. \item [2)] Train the multi-class classification network with all sampled data.
+This network can estimate the sector of $\{c_i\}_{\text{est}}$ (i.e. the signs of $\{c_i\}_{\text{est}}$) for given expectations $\{a_i\}$. \item [3)] Train regression networks for each sector with the corresponding $2^{N-1} \times 1000$ data pairs, assisted by transfer learning. \end{itemize} \item Estimation \begin{itemize} \item [4)] Input given $\{ a_{i} \}$ to the classification network and output the sign sector likelihood ranking. \item [5)] According to the ranking in 4), input $\{ a_{i} \}$ to the most probable regression network, verify whether the output Hamiltonian satisfies our requirements.
+If not, try the next probable regression network. \end{itemize} \end{itemize}

+The classification neural network we use has three hidden layers, each containing 128 neurons.
+A feedforward neural network with two or more hidden layers can represent an arbitrary decision boundary to arbitrary accuracy with appropriate activation functions \cite{heaton2013artificial}.
+The learning rate is $1 \times 10^{-4}$.
+The activation function is Leaky ReLU.
+The regression neural network is still the one mentioned in Sec.
+III A, two hidden layers with 64 and 32 neurons respectively.